reprise5/osrs_nmz_timer/README.md

 | 7     | 64-67   | +23   | 15    | 96-99   | +31   |

 ### How this table is used in the code
-In timer.java, there's a single dimensional array `ppointsTable` declared with boost values in it.  `lvlComboBox` index corresponds directly with the index in that array.
-This table shows how the two line up.  **For Example:** When a user picks a level, say 40-43, it's index is 1.
-Doing a lookup in the `ppointsTable` array in index 1, gives a boost of +17 points.
+In timer.java, there's a single dimensional array `ppointsTable` declared with boost values in it.
+The `lvlComboBox` index corresponds directly with the index in this array.
+This table shows how the two line up.  **For Example:** When a user picks Level 40-43, it's index is 1.
+Doing a lookup in the `ppointsTable` array with index 1 gives a boost of +17 points.

 ### Finding correct seconds based on Level
 ```java